Home Care Agencies Often Wrongly Deny Medicare Help To The Chronically Ill

 Yet a Medicare official did not acknowledge any access problems.
 "A patient can continue to receive Medicare home health services as long as he/she remains eligible for the benefit," says spokesman Johnathan Monroe.

-But a leading industry group contends that Medicare's home health care policies are often misconstrued.
+A leading industry group contends that Medicare's home health care policies are often misconstrued.
 "One of the myths in Medicare is that chronically ill individuals are not qualified for coverage," says William Dombi, president of the National Association for Home Care and Hospice, which represents nearly half of the nation's 12,000 home care providers.

 Part of the problem is that some agencies fear they won't be paid if they take on patients who need their services for a long time, Dombi says.
 Such cases can attract the attention of Medicare auditors who can deny payments if they believe the patient is not eligible, or they suspect billing fraud.
 Rather than risk not getting paid, some home health agencies "stay under the radar" by taking on fewer Medicare patients who need long-term care, Dombi says.